theAstralProgrammer0/theAstralProgrammer0/README.md

 I’m a *Software Engineer and Full Stack Developer*, driven by curiosity and a love for code.
 Guided by the principle that *Knowing* the ``why`` is key to *Mastering* the ``how``.
-I learn best by diving in headfirst and experimenting with real projects. 🚀
+I learn best by diving in headfirst and experimenting with real world projects. 🚀

 ---